-1.5 Protection Profile Organization
+1.5 DOCUMENT ORGANIZATION

-Section 1, Protection Profile Introduction, provides the document management and overview information necessary to identify the PP along with references to other related PP's.

-Section 2, Target of Evaluation (TOE) Description, defines the TOE and establishes the context of the TOE by referencing generalized security requirements.

-Section 3, TOE Security Environment (TSE), describes the expected environment in which the TOE is to be used.
-This section defines the set of threats that are relevant to the secure operation of the TOE, organizational security policies with which the TOE must comply, and secure usage assumptions applicable to this analysis.

-Section 4, Security Objectives, defines the set of security objectives to be satisfied by the TOE and by the TOE operating environment.

-Section 5, IT Security Requirements, specifies the security functional and assurance requirements that must be satisfied by the TOE and the IT environment.
+- Section 1, Protection Profile Introduction, provides document management and overview information necessary to identify the PP along with references to other related PP's. - Section 2, Target of Evaluation (TOE) Description, defines the TOE and establishes the context of the TOE by referencing generalized security requirements. - Section 3, TOE Security Environment (TSE), describes the expected environment in which the TOE is to be used.
+This section defines the set of threats that are relevant to the secure operation of the TOE, organizational security policies with which the TOE must comply, and secure usage assumptions applicable to this analysis. - Section 4, Security Objectives, defines the set of security objectives to be satisfied by the TOE and by the TOE operating environment. - Section 5, IT Security Requirements, defines the security functional and assurance requirements that must be satisfied by the TOE and the Non-IT environment.

-Section 6, Rationale, provides rationale to demonstrate that the security objectives satisfy the threats and policies.
-This section also explains how the set of requirements are complete relative to the security objectives and presents a set of arguments that address dependency analysis and use of the extended requirement.

-Section 7, References, provides background material for further investigation by users of the PP.

-Section 8, Terminology, provides a listing of definitions of terms.

-Section 9, Acronyms, provides a listing of acronyms used throughout the document.

-Section 10, Refinements, identifies the refinements that were made to CC requirements where text is deleted from a requirement.
+- Section 6, Rationale, provides rationale to demonstrate that the security objectives satisfy the threats and policies.
+This section also explains how the set of requirements are complete relative to the security objectives and presents a set of arguments that address dependency analysis and use of the extended requirement. - Appendix A, References, provides background material for further investigation by users of the PP. - 30 Appendix B, Glossary, provides a listing of definitions of terms. - 31 Appendix C, Acronyms, provides a listing of acronyms used throughout the document. - Appendix D, Characterization of Robustness, contains a discussion characterizing the level of robustness TOEs compliant with the PP can achieve.
+The PPRB created a discussion that provides a definition of factors for TOE environments as well as an explanation of how a given level of robustness is categorized. - Appendix E, Refinements, identifies the refinements that were made to CC requirements where text is deleted from a requirement. - Appendix F, Statistical Number Generator Tests, describes the statistical tests that must be performed to the random number generators.

-2.0 TOE DESCRIPTION
+2 TOE DESCRIPTION